 A VR staff member completes VR1600, Work Experience Services Referral.
 The VR staff member completes the form in its entirety, noting areas in which the VR counselor requests evaluation, and attaches all information as indicated on the form.
 The attached information provides the background information necessary for the provider to work effectively with the customer.

 The VR counselor conducts the Work Experience placement planning meeting with the customer and provider.
-The VR counselor ensures that VR1601, Work Experience Plan, is completed with the negotiables and nonnegotiables stated in measurable terms.
+The VR counselor ensures that VR1601, Work Experience Plan, is completed with the negotiable and nonnegotiable conditions stated in measurable terms.
 The VR counselor signs the VR1601, indicating agreement with the plan.

 If a customer is in trial work, work experience can be used as a tool for completing trial work.
 The specifications for trial work experience must be used.